20th Oct 2020

 If you’re struggling, remember there is always help available

-If you find yourself feeling more stressed, irritable, depressed or having irrational thoughts, it can be scary, but remember that there is always help available.
+So if you find yourself feeling more stressed, irritable, depressed or having irrational thoughts, it can be scary, but remember that there is always help available.
 We’ve compiled a list of mental health resources that you can take a look through, and see what might work for you.
-Remember to keep in touch with friends and loved ones too – even if you can’t meet up, chatting on the phone or via video call is a great way to lift your mood.
+Remember to keep in touch with friends and loved ones too – you never know what a text or call can do for someone’s mood.

-Each of these services are free to contact.
+Each of these services is free to contact.

 Samaritans